Chapter 17 Common Types of Graphs

 ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-# note we're storing our plot in the variable 'torPlot'
+# note we're storing our plot in the variable torPlot

 # and we're not plotting SO2

-torPlot <- ggplot(data = subset(torontoAir, pollutant != "SO2"),
+torPlot <- ggplot(data = filter(torontoAir, pollutant != "SO2"),

 aes(x = date.time,